-Aquilegias, also known as columbines, are members of the Ranunculaceae, or buttercup family, named after Rana the frog.
+Aquilegias, also known as columbines, are members of the Ranunculaceae, or buttercup family, named after 'Rana', the genus of frogs.
 The May-flowering, hardy perennial aquilegias prefer cool, dappled shade (rather like frogs) and they grow in a range of soils, up to a height of around 18in (0,5m).

 They often produce flowers with spurs full of nectar in both single and double forms.
 They set copious amounts of seed when happy and self-seed, rather too freely, often producing a range of different seedlings.

 Order autumn bedding plants from Saga Garden Centre.
 Choose between winter pansies, wallflowers or a mixture. £8.99 for 55 plants or £12.99 for 165, with free P&P on all orders.
 Buy now.